-The EIA process in Namibia is governed and controlled by the Environmental Management Act, No.7 of 2007 and the EIA regulations 30 of 2012, which is administered by the Office of the Environmental Commissioner through the Department of Environmental Affairs (DEA) of the MET.
+The EIA process in Namibia is governed and controlled by the Environmental Management, 2007 and the EIA Regulations, 2012, which is administered by the Office of the Environmental Commissioner through the Department of Environmental Affairs of the MET.

 An EIA is a process of identifying, predicting, evaluating and mitigating the potential impacts of a proposed project on the natural and human environment.
 The aim of the scoping assessment, EIA process and subsequent reports are to apply the principles of environmental management to proposed activities, reduce the negative and increase the positive impacts arising from a proposed project, provide an opportunity for the public to consider the environmental impacts of a proposed project through meaningful consultation, and to provide a vehicle to present the findings of the assessment process to competent authorities for decision making.